preranagawali/risk_report_generator/README.md

-to generate the finacial risk rport
+generates the finacial risk report